-The Grand Duchy of Luxembourg has open the doors of its national pavillon at the 15th edition of the Venice Architecture Biennale.
-The Ca’ del Duca will be open to the public from 28 May to 27 November 2016 from Wednesdays to Mondays, 11 am to 7 pm.
+The Grand Duchy of Luxembourg just closed the doors of its national pavillon at the 15th edition of the Venice Architecture Biennale.

 Habitation, the shortage of living space, and the creation of socially sustainable housing are the critical issues of our times – the fronts where a battle is worthwhile.
 The exhibition “Tracing Transitions” documents the current situation in Luxembourg through a spatial installation.
 It serves as a kind of screen in order to present subjects concerning the creation of housing, the geographical ramifications of problems, and possible approaches to solutions.
 We will show new concepts, upcoming ideas, and projects which promote a change in this important debate.
 Layers of information are used to illustrate the current reality and to discuss the possibilities of influencing this reality in a favourable manner.